Rompei/dagashikashi/README.md

 #Dagashikashi

-This program find optimal solution of collection of Umaibo with genetic algorithm.
+This program finds an optimal solution of collection of Umaibo with Genetic algorithm.

 ##Method

-- Selection: Roulette with ranking strategy.
+- Selection: Roulette strategy with ranking method.
 - Cross over: Uniformity cross over.

 ## Feature